 Election in Mexico’s most populous state seen as preview of 2024 national contest

-MEXICO CITY (AP) — Mexicans in two states, including the country’s most populous, will elect new governors Sunday, having only known single-party rule for nearly a century.
+NAUCALPAN, Mexico (AP) — Mexicans in two states, including the country’s most populous, were voting to elect new governors Sunday, having only known single-party rule for nearly a century.

 The State of Mexico hugs Mexico City on three sides, encompassing urban sprawl and rural ranches, as well as stunning inequality, violence and corruption.
 For decades it has been the heart of the Institutional Revolutionary Party.